KRTirtho/fl-query/docs/docs/getting-started/overview.md

 **Q. So `FutureProvider` from riverpod or provider not enough?**

 Probably yes.
 Although riverpod@v2 has added a lot of caching related features but still optimistic updates, periodic refetching & disk persistence are missing.
 Let's not forget about infinite pagination, it's a nightmare😅.
 In case of provider, same story.
-It's a great package but it's not ideal for server-state management
+It's a great package but it's not the easiest one for server-state management